camunda-consulting/camunda-7-code-examples/snippets/camunda-migration-examples/Case2.md

-## Use Case 1 - Using a Migration Island with Limited Batch Sizes
+## Use Case 2 - Using an Intermediate Process for Migration

-In this use case, we have a process that loses a User Task from version 1 to version 2.
+Just like in Use Case 1 we have a process that loses a User Task from version 1 to version 2.
+But instead of using a "migration island" pattern, we instead do two migrations.

+The first migration will be to an "intermediate process" whose sole purpose is to handle the data manipulation required for the final migration.
+Once that is done, a final migration is made to the new version of the original process.
+Therefore, the intermediate process takes the place of the "migration island".

+The upside with this approach is that we never have any migration-specific modeling hanging around in our models moving forward as we would with the migration island approach.
+This can be distracting, depending on your models and current design.

+The downside is that you are doing twice the number of migrations.
+This might be difficult depending on your volume.
+In the end you have flexibility and choices to do what is right for your situation.

-**Version 1** looks like this.
+Just like in Use Case 1, **Version 1** looks like this.
 Notice on path 2 that there is a "User Task 0".

 ![src/main/resources/case1.png](src/main/resources/case1.png)